leo-bauer/personal_website2/research.md

 ### Works in Progress

 1. "Rebel Organizational Legacies and Civilian Victimization."
 With Jessica Maves Braithwaite, Kathleen Gallagher Cunningham, Margaret McWeeney and Sean Rao.
 2024.
-Working Paper.
+Under Review.

 2. "Where Do Mediators Try to Prevent Civil War?"
 With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
 2024.
 Under Review.